Ssyba/RasaBankBot/README.md

 # RasaBankBot
-This will be a bot in the RASA framework that will take the place of an online bank teller to help customers.
+This is a bot in the RASA framework that will take the place of an online bank teller to help customers.
+The interface is a small widget at the bottom of the bank page where the user can chat with the bot and even perform bank transactions of various kinds or get information about the bank or his own finances or other relevant information.

 # Requirements:
 - Python 3.8.10 or higher